Skip to main content

 Per-draft actions

 Each draft tile shows a thumbnail, title (or Untitled draft), an excerpt, the time-ago since last edit, and an image count if you've attached any.
-The menu on each tile exposes:
+Each tile has an inline Resume button and a menu that exposes:

 • Resume editing — open the draft back in the post editor.